 On the face of it that sounds defensive, but when you use the iPhone X you can see it’s a screen that’s incredibly, well, Apple.

 It’s not the sharpest or most colorful screen on a smartphone, but it’s clean, crisp and doesn’t suffer from terrible color shifts when you move it around.
-It’s a great screen to look at, and that’s what you want on a phone.
+It’s a great display to look at from all angles, and that’s what you want on a mobile device.

 It's also been dubbed the best in the world, by the esteemed DisplayMate testing, showing that it's the brightest and more color-accurate OLED on the market and good off-centre brightness shifts - showing Apple can tune the tech from Samsung really well.

 The term ‘bezel-less’ has been bandied about for the iPhone X, but that doesn’t really tell the right story.
-Yes, there are slight bands around the edges of the screen, but they don’t mar the experience – they give the fingers something to land on, preventing accidental touches of the screen.
+Yes, there are slight bands around the edges of the screen as this isn't a curved screen iPhone, but they don’t mar the experience – they give the fingers something to land on, preventing accidental touches of the screen.

 Apple could reduce these further in the future and offer a more visually-appealing iPhone, but on the X the experience is still striking.

-Talking of visual appeal, the notch at the top of the iPhone X is something that’s going to divide opinion, and that’s fair.
+Talking of visual appeal, the notch at the top of the iPhone X is something that’s been divisive, and that’s fair.
 Apple has taken this little chunk out of the top of the screen to house the new TrueDepth camera, and it encroaches on the display.
+A lot newer Android phones, including the OnePlus 6, copy this style.

 While we’re talking about that longer screen, the 18:9 format is something we’ve seen on a number of other phones this year, and in the Android world the apps are largely encoded to fill the display just fine.

-On the iPhone X, however, that’s not the case, with 99% of the apps we used packing massive black bars above and below the display, and those that were taking advantage of the aspect ratio displaying some glitches – Twitter, for instance, blocks out elements of your tweets.
+On the iPhone X, however, that’s not the case, with many apps we used packing massive black bars above and below the display.
+That's quickly started to improve though, and each day more apps update for the longer screen.

-The issue with apps using the black bars is that it makes the iPhone X look like any other handset from Apple – the screen is the main visual differentiator on this phone, and you want every app to fill the display nicely.
+The issue with apps using the black bars is that it makes the iPhone X look like any other handset from Apple - even an iPhone 3GS – and given the screen is the main visual differentiator on this phone, and you want every app to fill the display nicely.
+There are now very few apps left that have these bars above and below, with most expanding the screen to fill the whole front of the phone and curve around the notch.

 The new display on the iPhone X also showcases a new feature for Apple: HDR playback.
 The phone can show movies encoded in the HDR10 and Dolby Vision formats, and combined with the OLED display the images offer so much more depth and realistic color reproduction.